revathijani/Restaurant_Order_Analysis-Using-MySql/README.md

 Table	Field	Description
 menu_items - menu_item_id	Unique ID of a menu item
 menu_items - item_name	Name of a menu item
-menu_items	category -Category or type of cuisine of the menu item menu_items	price -	Price of the menu item (US Dollars $) order_details	order_details_id	Unique ID of an item in an order order_details	order_id	ID of an order
+menu_items	category - Category or type of cuisine of the menu item menu_items	price -	Price of the menu item (US Dollars $) order_details	order_details_id	Unique ID of an item in an order order_details	order_id	ID of an order